bcgov/NotifyBC/docs/docs/config/notificationBounce.md

 To mitigate, *NotifyBC* defines several customizable string pattern filters in terms of regular expression.
 Only bounce emails matched the filters count towards unsubscription threshold.
 It's a matter of trial-and-error to get the correct filter suitable to your smtp server.

 ::: tip ProTips™ to improve hard bounce recognition Send non-existing emails to several external email systems.
 Inspect the bounce messages for common string patterns.
-After gone live, review bounce records in web console from time to time to identifty new bounce types and decide whether the bounce types qualify as hard bounce.
+After gone live, review bounce records in web console from time to time to identify new bounce types and decide whether the bounce types qualify as hard bounce.
 To avoid false positives resulting in premature unsubscription, it is advisable to start with a high unsubscription threhold.
 :::

 Bounce handling involves four actions